tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-You may discard a card.
-If you do, replace an attached fortification with a different fortification card that you do not already control.
+Replace an attached fortification with a different fortification card that you do not already control.
 All damage dealt to the original fortification is transfered to the new fortification.
 <br>

 ##### ALP.ARC.011